jtakayama/makahiki/vagrant/doc/ubuntu_x86_vagrant_readme.txt

 Appendix F. Using Eclipse To Develop with Vagrant
 ===============================================================================
 Developing in Eclipse is OPTIONAL.
-However, Eclipse is the development environment of the Makahiki development team, and .project and .pydevproject are provided for the convenience of Eclipse users.
+However .project and .pydevproject files are provided for the convenience of Eclipse users.

 You will not be able to run Django-based Python files on your host machine.